Timing Your Sale

-“What can be done with our existing furniture and some inexpensive props to help a home to sell?”
+“What can be done with existing furniture and some inexpensive props to help our home sell?”

-This is the most common question we get from sellers.
-Staging is the act of setting up a home with furnishings and accessories for an attractive presentation to buyers.
-Professional staging companies charge thousands to bring their expertise and props to help home sellers create an attractive presentation.
+This is a common question we get from sellers.
+Staging is the act (and art!) of setting up a home with attractive furnishings and accessories to augment its appeal to buyers.
+Professional staging companies bring their expertise and furnishings to help home sellers create an attractive presentation for prospective buyers.
 Sellers, however, can do some simple staging of their own with what they may already have on hand.
-Most homeowners have a few nice lamps, tables and sofas to work with.
-Some fresh flowers and bright lighting throughout the home make a difference, too.
+Many homeowners have a few nice lamps, tables and sofas to work with.
+Fresh plants & flowers and bright lighting throughout the home make a difference, too.
 Avoid using unsightly furniture in staging.
-If the couches and tables are old and worn, chances are that buyers may feel like other parts of the home are as well.
+If the couches and tables are old and worn, prospective buyers may feel like other parts of the home are as well.

 We like to walk through the home with you to see things from the perspective of a potential buyer.
 What would a reasonable buyer expect of the home?
 Are there any obstructions or odors that may be a turn-off to a buyer?